Beshario/RoboND-DeepLearning-Project/README.md

 ## Finally:
 This model was only trained on the person in the simulation. the same model can be used for anything of similar complexity as a human. more layers are needed for more complex imagery.
 This model could be used to segment animals and vehicles, however, it will need the required training beforehand.

+##future enhancement##
+The error resulted when the quad was patrolling and the target was around is due to the lack of distant training images of the target, a better score could be gained through taking more images.

 Sources: